 Every transaction processed by MultiSafepay goes through a number of standard steps.
 During testing, it is helpful to ensure that each step is being completed successfully.

 - Initiate an order

 See our Diagnosing Errors guide for help addressing any issues during testing.

 1. Initiate an order

-Before initiating an order, MultiSafepay validates the information contained in the request to ensure it is valid.
-The majority of fields are optional but these can have an impact on later stages of the payment process.
-In particular you should try to include as much data about the customer as possible, as this data is used by our risk and fraud detection systems.
+Before initiating an order, MultiSafepay checks the information contained in the request to ensure its validity.
+The majority of fields are optional, but these can have an impact on later stages of the payment process.
+In particular, you should try to include as much data about the customer as possible, as this data is used by our risk and fraud detection systems.
 The more data available to the system, the more accurate the results.

-When initiating an order should receive a link which you should redirect your customer to.
-If you do not receive a payment link, then something went wrong and you will receive an error code.
+When initiating an order, you will receive a link which you should redirect your customer to.
+If you do not receive a payment link, something must have gone wrong and you will receive an error code.